Blog

 Digital Pathology: The Future is Here

-We’re living in a world of rapid digital transformation, where innovations like quantum internet, qubits, AI, autonomous vehicles, Web3, and the metaverse are evolving at breakneck speed, and even the most tech-savvy struggle to keep pace.
-Yet, despite these advances, integrating digital pathology solutions into routine clinical diagnosis remains a slow and often resisted process.
+We live in a world of rapid digital transformation, where innovations such as quantum internet, AI, autonomous vehicles, and the metaverse are evolving at breakneck speed, and even the most tech-savvy struggle to keep pace.
+Yet despite these advances, integrating the latest digital pathology solutions into routine diagnosis remains a slow and often resisted process.

 Although digital pathology was developed decades ago, it wasn't until April 2017 that the U.S. Food and Drug Administration (FDA) permitted the marketing of the first whole-slide imaging (WSI) system, the Philips IntelliSite Pathology Solution (PIPS).

-PIPS was revolutionary because it was an automated digital slide creation, viewing, and management system that enabled pathologists to review and interpret digital images of surgical pathology slides.
-These slides were prepared from formalin-fixed paraffin-embedded (FFPE) tissue.
+PIPS represented a major advancement as an automated digital slide-creation, viewing, and management system, enabling pathologists to review and interpret digital images of surgical pathology slides prepared from formalin-fixed paraffin-embedded (FFPE) tissue.
+Although this was significant progress, the evolution of digital pathology workflows has not kept pace with broader technological advances in healthcare.

 "Unique circumstances are stunting the growth of digital pathology," said Tony Oganesian, LigoLab's Chief Technology Officer.
 "This includes a combination of overregulation, tight reimbursement, and a lack of investment within the healthcare system.
 However, pathology's dwindling workforce and increasing caseloads have made complete digitization inevitable."